 The Financial Accounting Standards Board (FASB) released final guidance regarding income tax disclosures on December 14, 2023.
 Accounting Standards Update No. 2023-09 (ASU 2023-09) applies to all entities subject to income taxes and is intended to enhance the transparency and usefulness of income tax disclosures.
 The FASB intends for ASU 2023-09 to benefit investors by providing more detailed income tax disclosures that are helpful in making capital allocation decisions.

-The new reporting guidance is effective for public business entities for annual periods beginning after December 15, 2024.
+The guidance is effective for public business entities for annual periods beginning after December 15, 2024.
 For entities other than public business entities, the guidance is effective for annual periods beginning after December 15, 2025.
 Early adoption is permitted for annual financial statements that have not yet been issued or made available for issuance.

 The guidance should be applied prospectively, but entities have the option to apply it retrospectively for prior periods presented.

-What Public Business Entities Should Know
+Key Changes for Public Business Entities

-Expanded Rate Reconciliation Disclosures
+Expanded Rate Reconciliation Requirements

 • State and local income tax, net of federal (national) income tax effect